National Arts Centre

 NAC Dance is an important co-producer of new Canadian and international choreography, having partnered in the creation of well over 100 works.
 It enjoys long associations with numerous artists and it is committed to supporting the creation, development and dissemination of new Canadian dance works both within and beyond its borders.

 In 2007, NAC Dance launched the National Arts Centre Associate Dance Artist program in partnership with the Canada Council for the Arts.
 Its aim is to stimulate a dialogue among Canadian choreographers and dance artists who work on an ongoing basis with the NAC around a number of issues, from the state of choreography to creation and dissemination, from research to education and outreach.
-NAC Dance launched a Visiting Dance Artist program in 2018, in collaboration with the Canadian Council for the Arts, with the aim to support the developement of new choreographic voices in Canada.
+NAC Dance launched a Visiting Dance Artist program in 2018, in collaboration with the Canada Council for the Arts, with the aim to support the developement of new choreographic voices in Canada.

 The NAC is also a pioneer in new media, using technology to teach students and young artists around the globe by creating top-rated podcasts and providing a wide range of concerts on demand.
 The NAC Dance podcast series features interviews with visiting international and Canadian choreographers, artistic directors and dancers.